-Sixth station Veronica wipes the face of Jesus

-Carefully, lovingly, Veronica wipes the face of Jesus.
+Sixth station Veronica wipes the face of Jesus Carefully, lovingly, Veronica wipes the face of Jesus.
 He bends his head to allow himself to be ministered to.

 Sixth Station (Short silence) The crowd lining the streets of Jerusalem as Jesus went by would have contained the usual mixture of people.
 Many just curious, a few, very few we hope, would have taken sadistic pleasure in another's suffering.
 Many more, we hope would have felt a sense of horror and pity but also a sense of helplessness.
-Nothing could be done to stop what was happening; nothing could alleviate the pain.
+Nothing could be done to stop what was happening, the juggernaut of Roman power, nothing could be done to alleviate the pain.
 But one woman decided there was something that could be done.
 Not only was Jesus burdened by the weight of the cross, sweat was running down his face, the salty liquid blinding and smarting his eyes.
 On the impulse she rushed into the street, took out her handkerchief, and wiped his face.
 According to the story her name was Veronica, from the Latin, Vera icon, true icon, for again according to the story, a likeness of the face of Jesus appeared on the cloth, forming what was later called the Sudarium, the basis for many subsequent images.
-Jesus himself is the true likeness, the human image of the Eternal Son of God, but we are called to grow into that likeness.
+The focus in the station is on the space between the face of Christ and the face of Veronica.
+Her face looks up.
+Her hands are held up and open, holding the cloth.
+His face bends low to be ministered to.
+There is a wordless flow of compassion between them.
+Jesus himself is the Vera Icon, the true likeness, the human image of the Eternal Son of God, but we are called to grow into that likeness.
+We also are called to be icons, showing forth the face of divine grace.
 Veronica showed that even when everything seemed hopeless, there can be a gesture of loving kindness.
 Through those gesturers of loving kindness, we reflect that true icon.
-For the true Icon is risen and lives on in us.
+For the true Icon is risen and ascended lives on in us.